delzac/cntkx/README.md

 ## News
 ***2020-04-15***
 ### Added `GaussianAttentionSeqImage`
-`GaussianAttentionSeqImage` is gaussian 2d spatial attention implementation.
+`GaussianAttentionSeqImage` is a 2d spatial gaussian attention.
-To use, the encoded image used be formulated as a cntk sequence.
+To use, the encoded image should be formulated as a cntk sequence (example below).
 This can be useful when you are constraint by gpu memory as 2d gaussian attention is more memory efficient than standard attention.

 This is from the deepmind paper, DRAW: A Recurrent Neural Network for Image Generation by Gregor et al